MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-28-five-best-gift-ideas-for-Sherlock-Holmes-fans.markdown

 # 3 Sherlock Holmes birthday celebration sweatshirt

 Do you know when Sherlock Holmes was born?
 Fans of Sherlock Holmes consider that he was born on January 6, 1854.
-While many fans would go as far as wearing an Inverness coat and deerstalker hat, all will be proud to wear this cozy and elegant pullover sweatshirt featuring the most famous profile illustration of Sherlock Holmes along with his date of birth.
+While many fans would go as far as wearing an Inverness coat and deerstalker hat, all will be proud to wear this cozy and elegant pullover sweatshirt featuring the most famous profile illustration of Sherlock Holmes along with his date of birth in a fancy commemorative banner.

 ![Sherlock Holmes birthday sweatshirt](/images/sherlock-holmes-birthday-pullover-sweatshirt.jpg)

 #### Sherlockian reason for choosing this gift

-If there is one day of the year when Sherlock Holmes fan can show off their appreciation of the world's greatest detective, it is January 6, and what best than a beautiful warm pullover sweatshirt to express their belonging to the Sherlockian fandom?
+If there is one day of the year when Sherlock Holmes fans can show off their appreciation of the world's greatest detective, it is January 6, and what best than a beautiful warm pullover sweatshirt to express their belonging to the Sherlockian fandom?

 #### Practical reason